gopher-fleece/gleece-docs/src/pages/gleece-article.md

 This approach maximizes developers' day-to-day usage while the generated routes act at runtime like any other human-written routes, readable, easy to debug, and bypass when needed.

 Similarly, this approach gives architects all the needed abilities to modify the final routes to the exact needs, due to the fact that the route templates can be extended and even fully overridden.

+- *Specification Generation* - From the codebase without requiring extra effort from the developer.
+If it works, it is documented.
+- *RBAC Permission Specification* - As simple as possible, with an enforcement mechanism so it cannot be bypassed.
+- *Validation* - Except for edge cases, it should require nothing from the developer and be based solely on the models (class/interface) in the code.
+- *Common Error Handling* - As simple as it sounds.
+- *Expandability* - To any needed common logic (auditing, telemetry, logging, etc.)

 ### Developer's Experience